DB-FGA-Net: Dual Backbone Frequency Gated Attention Network for Multi-Class Brain Tumor Classification with Grad-CAM Interpretability: Proposed Methodology

 \subsection{FGA Block Integration}

 The Frequency Gated Attention (FGA) block is a vital component of our work which is designed to enhance feature extraction by integrating channel-spatial co-attention and frequency domain attention with dynamic gating.
 The detailed architecture of the FGA block is depicted in Figure~\ref{fig:FGA_block}, which illustrates the sequential and fused attention mechanisms applied to the input feature maps.
 The integration of the FGA block into the base CNN backbone, followed by global pooling, dropout, and classification layers, is shown in Figure~\ref{fig:base_FGA}.
-Additionally, the dual-backbone architecture combining FGA-enhanced VGG16 and Xception is presented in Figure~\ref{fig:dual_backbone}.

-The FGA block operates on an input feature map \( X \in \mathbb{R}^{H \times W \times C} \), where \( H \), \( W \), and \( C \) denote height, width, and channels, respectively.
-The block consists of three main sub-modules: channel-spatial co-attention, frequency attention, and dynamic gating, fused with a residual connection.
+Additionally, the dual-backbone architecture combining FGA-enhanced VGG16 and Xception is presented in Figure~\ref{fig:dual_backbone}. \\ The FGA block operates on an input feature map \( X \in \mathbb{R}^{H \times W \times C} \), where \( H \), \( W \), and \( C \) denote height, width, and channels, respectively.
+The block consists of three main sub-modules: channel-spatial co-attention, frequency attention, and dynamic gating, fused with a residual connection. \\